"There wasn't any 'Indian Problem' until the Mormons came. Then, there was a Mormon problem."

 The Gravely Ford Battle

-One of Black Hawk's few Mormon friends, Canute Peterson of Ephraim, paid a visit to the ailing leader in Cedar City—taking sugar, hams, bread, beads, molasses, tea, coffee, tobacco, flour, medicines, and clothing.
+1866, one of Black Hawk's few Mormon friends, Canute Peterson of Ephraim, paid a visit to the ailing leader in Cedar City—taking sugar, hams, bread, beads, molasses, tea, coffee, tobacco, flour, medicines, and clothing.
 Black Hawk promised Canute unconditional friendship for his kindness.
-See The Old Peace Treaty Tree.
+Read More>

 Black Hawk's Grave Robbed For Amusement

-Despite the numerous attempts by Timpanogos leaders to live in peace, Mormon settlers treated them with much severity; one of the most notable examples is the robbery of Chief Black Hawk's grave.
+Despite the numerous attempts by Timpanogos leaders to live in peace, Mormon settlers treated them with much severity; one of the most notable examples is the robbery of Chief Black Hawk's grave in 1919.
 On September 26, 1870, his loving kin honorably laid him to rest on a hillside

-overlooking Spring Lake, the place of his birth—just 49 years passed when Mormons dug up his mortal remains and then exhibited them in the window of a hardware store in Spanish Fork, Utah, and then on Temple Square in downtown Salt Lake City for amusement.
-We don't see Indigenous people digging up whiteman's graves, do we?
-See Chief Black Hawk's Burial.
+overlooking Spring Lake, the place of his birth—just 49 years passed when Mormons dug up his mortal remains and then exhibited them in the window of a hardware store in Spanish Fork, Utah, and then on Temple Square in downtown Salt Lake City for some sixty years for amusement.
+We don't see Indigenous people digging up white man's graves, do we?
+Read More>

 Legal Studies Department, University of Massachusetts/Amherst, Peter d' Errico, wrote, "Papal authority is the basis for United States power over indigenous peoples."
 The Doctrine of Discovery, a five-hundred-year-old decree by Catholic monarchs during the 14th century, was a law based upon Christian doctrine, believing that their religion and culture were above all others, giving Christians and governments throughout the world a legal and moral justification to invade and occupy Native American land.
-See Videos for more Information.
+We have some great Videos for more Information.

-Note: Pope Francis has renounced the 500 year old Doctrine of Discovery as of March 2024.
+Note: Pope Francis renounced the 500 year old Doctrine of Discovery as of March 2024.

 A New 'ism' Takes Hold Among Colonists, "Racism"